Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 Health care services provided by the Department of Defense are available to you and your family at your installation.
 We know that finding the right health care is important, especially in special circumstances such as emergency or during recent move.
 Here, you’ll find information and options about the services you have regarding healthcare.

-Fort Sam Houston: San Antonio Military Medical Center (SAMMC) is the Army's most modern health care facility and the Army's only Level 1 Trauma Center.
-There are 450 inpatient beds of which 48 are ICU beds and 40 are dedicated to the Institute of Surgical Research.
-The hospital includes 12 operating rooms, five oral surgery suites, four dental rooms.
+San Antonio Military Medical Center is the Army's most modern health care facility and the Army's only Level 1 trauma center.
+There are 450 inpatient beds of which 48 are intensive care unit beds and 40 are dedicated to the Institute of Surgical Research.
+The hospital includes 12 operating rooms, five oral-surgery suites, four dental rooms.
 The hospital information: 210-916-4141, DSN 312-429-4141.

-Lackland AFB: The Wilford Hall Ambulatory Surgical Center (WHASC) has closed its emergency department and re-designated the area as an urgent care center (UCC).
+The Wilford Hall Ambulatory Surgical Center has closed its emergency department and redesignated the area as an urgent care center.
 It joined with Brooke Army Medical Center to form SAMMC.
-There is one appointment line for any of the medical treatment facilities in the area: 210-916-9900.
-It is also possible to make appointments online .
-Lackland AFB is in the TRICARE South Region.
+There is one appointment line for the medical treatment facilities in the area: 210-916-9900.
+It is also possible to make appointments online.
+Lackland Air Force Base is in the TRICARE South region.

 When you move, TRICARE moves with you.
 No matter where you go in the world, TRICARE is there before, during and when you get to your next duty station.